vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - CONTROL
     - Used to control Access to the medium (RADIO FREQUENCY)
-    - Assists with delivery of Quản lý and DATA FRAMES
+    - Assists with delivery of Management and DATA FRAMES
         - RTS (REQUEST TO SEND)
         - CTS (CLEAR TO SEND)
         - ACK